silverstripe/cwp/docs/en/content_administration/page_types.md

 * *Fixed height*: explicit size, used also as a fallback if autosetting fails.
 * *Fixed width*: explicit size.

-On top of that, three content areas are supplied:
+In addition, three content areas are supplied:

 * Content above the iframe
 * Content below the iframe